 - Applicants will calculate their grant amount based on 45% of an entity’s gross earned revenue in 2019.
-An entity’s 2019 fiscal year will be used for the grant amount calculation.
+An entity’s 2019 calendar year will be used for the grant amount calculation.
 The SBA FAQ offers a preliminary general definition of earned revenue that is “the total of earned revenue from various sales of goods or services, such as admission tickets, merchandise, food and beverages, advertising sales and contracted presentation income.”
 These revenue definitions are subject to change.

 - Total grants received by an eligible entity are capped at $10 million per recipient.

 - After receiving an initial grant, qualifying applicants that are experiencing a 70% revenue decline as of April 1, 2021 can receive a supplemental grant equal to half of their initial grant award.
 Supplemental grant awards will only be awarded after applications received in the first 60 days of the program have been processed.

 - According to a February 28 update to the SBA’s FAQ, grant recipients will have one year from the date their awards are disbursed by the SBA to use grant funds.
 Those receiving an additional Supplemental Phase grant will instead have 18 months from the date their Initial Phase award was disbursed by the SBA to expend all their combined grant funds.